 At Marion Smile Center, we believe that helping our patients achieve good oral health often requires extra measures.
 A lot of people – as many as half – are anxious about going to the dentist.
 For patients who have dental anxiety, we offer many options to help you remain completely relaxed during your dental procedures.
+For an easy to read print out guide of the sedation options we offer, click here.

 In addition to the below forms of dental sedation, we also offer a Comfort Menu to increase your comfort level even further during your visit with us.